Picnic: Grand Teton Triathlon

 After the 15K, I strained my left foot on a Garnet Canyon overnight / South Teton summit, and in general, felt beat up.
 At that point in June, the Picnic didn't feel realistic.
 My cardio had room for improvement, my climbing experience was limited to NYC bouldering gyms (shout-out to GP81 in Greenpoint) and I hadn't even summited the Grand yet.

 But my foot healed by mid-July.
-I started feeling the Picnic bug again and decided to give it a shot.
+I started feeling the Picnic bug again.

 Cardio